flipe-rodrigues/grapeplot/README.md

 # grapeplot
- MATLAB function for creating scatter plots that resemble bunches of grapes.
+ MATLAB function for creating scatter plots that resemble bunches of grapes (see example below).
  ```matlab
 % generate data
 m = 3e3;